UOA-CS732-SE750-Students-2024/project-group-playful-penguins/README.md

 ## Frontend

-We are using the react testing and vitest libraries to perform the frontend testing
+We are using the react testing library and vitest libraries to perform the frontend testing

 1. In command prompt, navigate to `cd .\frontend `